 The Rediscover campaign video builds pride of place by using a voice over to celebrate the Nova Scotians who stick close to 'Home,' while showcasing breathtaking visuals of the experiences found in Nova Scotia.

 The ads drive interest by reassuring Nova Scotians that sticking close to home this summer and fall is not because they are unadventurous, but that they simply understand that home is more than a house, it is an entire province and it’s always been here, waiting to be re-discovered.

 The Rediscover Nova Scotia campaign focused on helping Nova Scotians visualize the incredible things they can do on a Nova Scotia vacation by highlighting Nova Scotia’s unique places and experiences.
-The campaign showcased the range of places to go and experiences available right here at home through radio ads, digital ads, and billboard and transit shelter ads.
+The campaign showcases the range of places to go and experiences available right here at home through radio, digital, social media, billboards and paid search.

 The Province of Nova Scotia, with the marketing expertise of Tourism Nova Scotia and our agency of record, m5 Communications, launched a new marketing campaign aimed at attracting Canadian remote workers for relocation or longer-term stays in Nova Scotia.

 Population growth is a priority for Nova Scotia and was identified as a key goal in the One Nova Scotia Report.
 New residents, whether temporary or permanent, add to our dynamism and will help restore consumer demand in our hospitality, accommodations, arts and culture sectors.
 Attracting remote workers as new residents to Nova Scotia will accelerate the ongoing economic recovery of Nova Scotia.

 The campaign is currently paused due to public health and travel restrictions.